Independent research

 Navigating school bureaucracy

-Public education is a perfect example of how large systems can sometimes unintentionally neglect the simplest needs of anyone without time, savvy and connections.
+Public education is a perfect example of how large systems can sometimes unintentionally ignore simple needs.

 Where evictions happened after COVID